highlandcows/highlandcows.github.io/_tabs/about.md

 order: 4
 ---

+## What’s with Highland Cows?
-Highland Cows was a company that I started in the early 2000s when I was doing contract work for a friend.
-When that gig wound down, I felt a degree of attachment to the domain and kept it for my professional presence on the web.
+Highland Cows is a company that I started in the early 2000s when I was doing contract work for a friend.
+That gig eventually wound down, but I felt a degree of attachment to the domain and kept it for my professional presence on the web.

 ## What I Do
 I'm a coder with 30+ years experience in the technology industry, the bulk